Gov. Brian Kemp signed into law a bill that repeals the school bus passing law that went into effect in Georgia last summer.

 “The driver of a vehicle upon a highway with separate roadways, that are separated by a grass median, unpaved areas, or physical barrier need not stop upon meeting or passing a school bus which is on the separate roadway or upon a controlled access highway when the school bus is stopped in a loading zone which is a part of or adjacent to such highway and where pedestrians are not permitted to the cross the roadway,” the text states.

 Sen. Bill Heath sponsored the new legislation, GA SB25.
 Approved by the Senate on Feb.
-7, a House committee reported it favorably on Feb.
+7, a House committee approved it on Feb.
 12 and the full body approved it the next day.

 School Bus Passing Incidents in Georgia